niklasklasen/niklasklasen.github.io/_posts/2023-03-23-update-management-center.md

 In this step I'm not adding any servers to the maintenance configuration, that will be handled later by a policy assigned to the desired scope.

 In the Updates step you select what type of updates to include in this maintenance configuration.
-You can also specify if any specific KBs ouf packages should be included or excluded.
+You can also specify if any specific KBs or packages should be included or excluded.
 In this demo I'm including all classifications of updates.

 ![](/assets/img/umc-maintenance-configuration-updates.png)